 *This post may contain affiliate links, which means I may receive a commission (at no additional cost to you!) if you make a purchase using any of these links.*

 I stumbled upon Full Bloom on HBO Max one afternoon and reluctantly decided to give it a go.
-I’ve purchased about a dozen floristry books over the past few years, so I already knew the basics– cut your stems at a 45-degree angle, change the water frequently, remove all leaves below the waterline to prevent excess bacteria.
-I really wasn’t hopeful that I’d learn anything new and/or be able to get into the series.
+I’ve purchased about a dozen floristry books over the past few years, so I already knew the basics for how to arrange grocery store flowers– cut your stems at a 45-degree angle, change the water frequently, remove all leaves below the waterline to prevent excess bacteria.
+I really wasn’t hopeful that I’d learn anything new or even be able to get into the series.
 Y’all, I was so wrong!
 I killed the entire series in one afternoon!
 I was so inspired by the contestants that I went and grabbed a bunch of grocery store flowers from Hy-Vee and created one of my favorite self-designed arrangements of all time.
 It’s actually the Easter arrangement in the photo above (see the whole tablescape here)!

 If you’re an aspiring floral designer, whether you hope to do it professionally or for fun, you’ve got to give Full Bloom a watch.
 It’ll just give you that creative and mechanical boost you need to take your flower arrangements (especially your grocery store flower arrangements) to the next level.
 That said, whether you want to know how to arrange grocery store flowers or you want to do something more advanced, like design your own floral wedding arch, I found that the show is helpful for both large and small-scale projects.
 Keep reading for the top ten floral tips I got from HBO’s Full Bloom—